 LET THEM MAKE MISTAKES

 It’s easy to break down self-esteem when you are attacking your children for mistakes that they make.
-It’s understandable to expect great things from your child, and to want them to push to be better, but breaking them down for their failures while failing to raise them up for their successes is a quick way to build insecurities, rather than a confident composition.
+It’s understandable to expect great things from your child, and to want them to push themselves to be better, but breaking them down for their failures while failing to raise them up for their successes is a quick way to build insecurities, rather than a confident attitude.
 Children have to understand that they’ll still be loved and encouraged despite mistakes.
-Help your child develop a growing mindset by understanding that they can learn and improve through failures.
+Help your child develop a growing mindset by understanding that they can learn from and improve through failures.

 USE POSITIVE COMMUNICATION

-When you talk to your kids, go the extra mile not to put them down or make them feel dumb.
+When you talk to your kids, go the extra mile not to put them down or make them feel insignificant and insecure.
 Allow them to ask questions, no matter how obvious the answer might be, and make sure to encourage them each day positively.
 This is especially true when your kids become teenagers.
 Even though it might be harder to keep that positive disposition when you have teenagers (obviously, nobody likes being talked back to), it is twice as imperative to do so.

 Parenting can be tough, but it doesn’t have to be.
 With these tips, not only will you boost and strengthen your children’s confidence and self-esteem, but you’ll also have children who will see the world as a much better place for everyone.